yuhao-nie/yuhao-nie.github.io/_news/announcement_3.md

 inline: true
 ---

-Transfer learning paper based on <a href='https://github.com/yuhao-nie/Stanford-solar-forecasting-dataset'>SKIPP'D</a> and other two datasets is available on <a href='https://arxiv.org/abs/2211.02108'>arXiv</a>.
+Our transfer learning paper based on <a href='https://github.com/yuhao-nie/Stanford-solar-forecasting-dataset'>SKIPP'D</a> and other two datasets is available on <a href='https://arxiv.org/abs/2211.02108'>arXiv</a>.